FAccT 2026/

 our approach

-We move beyond asking “should people disclose AI?”
+We move beyond the question “should people disclose AI use?”

 the scenarios